-Fancy footwork in the writing and directing can’t disguise the hoary “Ten Little Indians” origins of “Identity."
-This glorified programmer keeps the viewer guessing about the killer for a while, but features a twist ending that will be as obvious to some as it will be a surprise to others.
+Some fancy footwork in the writing and directing can’t disguise the hoary “Ten Little Indians” origins of “Identity.”
+A snappily executed little thriller set entirely at a remote desert motel in which the body count of occupants is tallied via a quickly accumulating set of room keys, this glorified programmer keeps the viewer guessing about the killer for a while, but features a twist ending that will be as painfully obvious to some as it will be a complete surprise to others.
 A smart campaign looks to generate good short-term biz for Sony.

 Scouring about for a fresh “Old Dark House”-style location in which to trap a set of seemingly unrelated characters, British scribe Michael Cooney (the “Jack Frost” pics and the West End stage hit “Cash on Delivery”) has come up with a good one in a Bates-like establishment in the Nevada wastes that becomes inescapable due to torrential rains.
 From first frame to last, the water pounds down, cutting off the roads and phones (cell phones don’t work well around here, either) and creating a sense of unrelieved pressure on the hapless characters, who skulk around like a pack of wet dogs trying to evade a relentless predator in their midst.